codesnippetspro/code-snippets/readme.txt

 * [Facebook Community](https://facebook.com/groups/codesnippetsplugin)
 * [GitHub Repository](https://github.com/codesnippetspro/code-snippets)

-Like our plugin?
+🌟 Like our plugin?
 Find it useful?
-Share your experience by leaving a review on [WordPress.org](https://wordpress.org/support/view/plugin-reviews/code-snippets).
+Please consider sharing your experience by [leaving a review on WordPress.org](https://wordpress.org/support/view/plugin-reviews/code-snippets).
 Your feedback is instrumental to shaping our future growth!

-We'd like to thank the wonderful people who have helped contribute translations to allow Code Snippets to be used in different languages.
+🌍 We'd like to thank the wonderful people who have helped contribute translations to allow Code Snippets to be used in different languages.
 [You can find a full list here](https://github.com/codesnippetspro/code-snippets/blob/core/CREDITS.md#translators).

 == Installation ==